 Part of the Gallery One experience is a family-friendly space known as Studio Play, designed for the enjoyment of our youngest visitors, accompanied by an adult.
 This bright and colorful space offers everyone a chance to play and learn about art.
-Hands-on activities such as building stations where visitors can create their own interpretations of modern mobiles and sculptures by Alexander Calder and Jacques Lipchitz, or a drawing station where visitors can create unique works of art on a large touch screen.
+Hands-on activities include building stations where visitors can create their own interpretations of modern mobiles and sculptures by Alexander Calder and Jacques Lipchitz, and a drawing station where visitors can create unique works of art on a large touch screen.
 Come try your hand at one of these activities, or the many more available in Studio Play!

 Frequently Asked Questions

 Can I leave my child to play while I explore the museum?

 Studio Play is a place for families to play together.
 This space is not designed for children who are unaccompanied by an adult.

 How long can we spend in Studio Play?

 Studio Play is a space with the needs of families in mind.
 The space is designed to allow for a range of visits.
 You might find that your family needs 15 minutes to relax before going into the galleries.
 On other occasions, your family might be seeking something to engage you for a full hour.